washyking/maintainability_tool/README.md

 ## Features
 - **ESLint Analysis**: Highlights errors and warnings for both custom rules (e.g., Preact-specific) and general JavaScript rules.
-- **SonarQube Integration**: Evaluates code smells, bugs, and other maintainability metrics at scale.
 - **Heatmap Visualization**: Displays the density of issues across project files, helping developers focus on the most problematic areas.
 - **Actionable Suggestions**: Provides targeted recommendations to improve code quality, with a focus on high-impact fixes.
 - **Summary Dashboards**: Visual summaries, including pie charts and tables, for an at-a-glance understanding of code health.